As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 Among the improvements Lawson made was removing the bowsprit, a pole used to hoist big sails.
 Because he sought to slow the boat, he said, there would be no need for large sails that could propel the boat at high speeds.
 He aimed, rather, for a more manageable speed of 18 knots.

-As Lawson approached his starting line for the world record, some sailors were skeptical, both of his ability to set records and also for his safety, and preached caution.
-Lawson, however, has remained confident in his quest.
+As Lawson approached his starting line for the world record effort, some sailors were skeptical, both of his ability to set records and also for his safety, and preached caution.
+Lawson, however, remained confident in his quest.

 Part of his motivation hinges on being a pioneer — he would be the first African American to sail around the world solo and nonstop — and also to be remembered for the rare accomplishment.
 A basketball fan, Lawson noted that record-setting legends like Kareem Abdul-Jabbar are not soon forgotten.